-Patient Care Plans and Advance Care Planning documents make a patient’s healthcare preferences available to the larger healthcare community.
 When wishes and treatment plans are honored by those involved in care, the patient receives enhanced care.
 When their needs are heard, they, and their family, experience less stress.

 Don’t let their needs get lost in the wide world of healthcare.
 Upload their documents to the Community Health Record.
 GLHC’s Community Health Record, called Virtual Integrated Patient Record (VIPR), is a statewide repository that makes documents and other clinical information lectronically available at the point of care to participating health care organizations and providers, delivering immediate access to critical information at the point of care.

 Patient Care Document (PCD) Types